• Skip to primary navigation

 Fall is a good time to think about making this fresh grape juice recipe.
 Local growers and farmers bring in their grape harvests, if you live in an area where grapes are grown.
 You can buy grapes in bulk to save money and use the juice in all kinds of recipes.

 I cook with grapes every year and I prefer using an Instant Pot to make my favorite grape juice recipe in small batches.
 If I’m processing a large amount of grapes (several bushels) for preserving, I prefer my steam juicer.
-The reason for this is simply because it can hold more grapes.

-Click on the link to learn to make fruit juice with a steam juicer.
+–>>Click on the link to learn to make fruit juice with a steam juicer.<<–

-cup of juice You can also make juice with other fruits like peaches and plums with this process.
+You can also make juice with other fruits like peaches and plums with this process.

-The traditional way to make grape juice is by cooking down the grapes in a large stock pot with a small amount of water.
-You then strain out the juice from the spent grapes and seeds.
 After straining, you place the leftover grapes in a jelly bag or cheesecloth and manually squeeze out as much juice as you can.
 You may also gently press out remaining juice with a cheese press or with a stack of heavy items.

 What’s Wrong With That?

 So, why don’t I do it that way?
 It was actually a member of our Do It Yourself Homestead Facebook community that suggested I try the Instant Pot when I was bemoaning the fact that I couldn’t find my steam juicer.
-Krista had the brilliant idea to try it out in the Instant Pot.
-I jumped on the idea because I only had a small batch of juice to make and just didn’t want the hassle of the old fashioned way.

-I don’t prefer the older method because of mess and time.
+I don’t prefer the older method of cooking grapes in a pot with water because of mess and time.
 Making grape juice is a naturally messy process but adding the step of straining out remaining juice from the heated grapes just makes a bigger mess.
-Well, that’s the result when I do it, anyway.
-I’m sort of a spazz.

 By using the steamer basket in the Instant Pot, I keep the grapes and seeds up and out of the juice.
 You’ll see in the instructions below that removing the juice from the Instant Pot is a very simple process because of this.